Bell & Water: a symposium (Platform 2018)

 12pm: Welcome and Introduction

 12:15-1:30pm: History of Site and Memory will investigate the history of St. Mark’s Church and the intersections of site, memory, and religion.
-With Prithi Kanakamedala, Radhika Subramaniam, Ernest Julius Mitchell, Cynthia Copeland.
+With Radhika Subramaniam, Ernest Julius Mitchell, Cynthia Copeland.

 1:45-3pm: Story of Blackness and Downtown Dance asks participants to share their experiences of making dance downtown, and how thoughts on blackness have shaped their dance-making and kinesthetic investigations of site and history.
-Moderated by Ali Rosa-Salas, with Thomas J. Lax, Charmaine Warren, and Jawole Willa Jo Zollar.
+Moderated by Ali Rosa-Salas, with Thomas J. Lax, Nia Love, and Jawole Willa Jo Zollar.

 3-3:30pm: Emily Johnson Performance Offering

 3:30-4:45pm: How to Navigate the Platforms will approach the conceptual and practical aims of Danspace Project’s prior Platforms, developing a navigating tool for Dancing Platform Praying Grounds: Blackness, Churches, and Downtown Dance.
-With Judy Hussie-Taylor, Reggie Wilson, Lydia Bell, Kristin Juarez, and Raja Feather Kelly.
+With Judy Hussie-Taylor, Reggie Wilson, Lydia Bell, and Kristin Juarez.